mrs-brubotics/documentation_brubotics/source/Information_for_Internal_Collaborators.rst

       * `Here <https://askubuntu.com/questions/1388118/no-install-ubuntu-option-when-booting-from-live-usb>`__, is mentioned that in the terminal, "I changed "quiet splash" to "noacpi acpi=off" as suggested in the first bullet of the answer linked.
 Press F10 to boot and it worked."
 This did not work on the NUC.
       * `Here <https://askubuntu.com/questions/1138820/black-screen-after-grub-selection-boot-from-usb-live> __ they mentioned but "with adding nouveau.modset=0 to the end of the line instead of acpi=off and leaving quiet splash in place".
 This did work on the NUC.
 Normally afterwards, the Ubuntu installation is loaded immediately when starting up.
    * Note that in case you have multiple ubutnu partitions and you wish to delete there is no trivial solution for this.
 Therefor always install over the previous version.

+   .. admonition:: todo

+   solve this issue.
+Show where it gets stuck using Gparted

    *  If you did not select the correct keyboard during the Ubuntu installation, there can be some bugs with a Belgian AZERTY keyboard.